PariaPasehvarz/project3_UT/README.md

-This is thee third project implemented for Advance Programming Course, University of Tehran.
+This is the third project implemented for Advance Programming Course, University of Tehran.